DuLatif/falin/README.md

 ## Description

-Welcome to the UI Template Project!
+Welcome to the Falin UI!
 This repository features a collection of highly reusable and customizable UI components, built with the latest technologies including TypeScript, React, Vite, and Material-UI.
 Whether you're starting a new project or enhancing an existing one, our components are designed to help you build a polished and professional user interface quickly and efficiently.

 ### Key Features